Our Mission Statement 2014

 Please respect all copyrights.

-· If you have created art using someone's photos, please give credit where credit is due.
+where credit is due.
 Use the images only as outlined by the copyright.

 · I encourage you to copyright your artwork so that one will think before downloading them without your permission.